alexdjulin/secret-santa/README.md

 The input happens via a CSV file, where you can specify:
 + The name of the group members / string, mandatory
 + Their email / string, mandatory
-+ A black list / string (group members names separated by a '|'), optional
++ A black list / group members' names as strings separated by a '|', optional Lines with no name and blank lines are ignored.
+Do not change the column headers text.

+Example of CSV: